open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
           name of the volume.
 Must be a DNS_LABEL and unique within the pod.
-More info: https://kubernetes.<br/>
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexawselasticblockstore">awsElasticBlockStore</a></b></td>
         <td>object</td>
         <td>
-          awsElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine an<br/>
+          awsElasticBlockStore represents an AWS Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+More info: https://kubernetes.<br/>
         </td>
         <td>false</td>
       </tr><tr>